-Reign of Aegon IV Targaryen
+Aegon IV Targaryen

-King Aegon IV Targaryen, who had dreamed of conquering Dorne, commanded the Guild of Alchemists to build him "dragons".
+King Aegon IV Targaryen, who dreamed of conquering Dorne, commanded the Guild of Alchemists to build him "dragons".
 Thus, the alchemists constructed massive devices fitted with pumps that shot jets of wildfire.
 One of the engines went up in flames in the kingswood and soon all seven burned, taking a quarter of the kingswood with them and forcing Aegon to abandon his scheme.

-Reign of Daeron II Targaryen
+Daeron II Targaryen

-Reign of Aegon V Targaryen
+Aegon V Targaryen

-Reign of Aerys II Targaryen
+Aerys II Targaryen

-The three wisdoms during Robert's Rebellion were Lord Rossart, Garigus and Belis.
+Three wisdoms during Robert's Rebellion were Lord Rossart, Garigus, and Belis.
 King Aerys tasked them with creating a vast quantity of wildfire to potentially destroy King's Landing, should the war be lost.
 When Lord Qarlton Chelsted, the Hand of the King, opposed the plan and renounced his duties in disgust, Aerys had him burned to death with wildfire and made Rossart as his next and final Hand.
 This was one of the reasons why Ser Jaime Lannister slew both Rossart and King Aerys during the Sack of King's Landing.
 Days after the sack of the city, Jaime hunted down Garigus and Belis and killed them.

 A Clash of Kings